how long until Topamax starts to work, likelihood Topamax will work for your condition, and Topamax vs. other AntiepilepticDrugs/Anticonvulsants

-Two of the most important things to know when deciding on which med is the best for a particular condition2: how likely is it to work and how long will it take.
+Two of the most important things to know when deciding on which med is the best for a particular condition1: how likely is it to work and how long will it take.

 - Because no one is quite sure exactly what causes various conditions.

-- Which is further complicated when everything is a spectrum disorder (e.g. bipolar 1, bipolar 2, all the others planned for DSM-V).
+- Which is further complicated when everything is a spectrum disorder (e.g. bipolar 1, bipolar 2, all the others they still ignored in DSM-5).

 - And they’re never really sure about how Topamax works in the first place.